ennxxx/network-prod-con/README.md

 # Networked Producer and Consumer

 Producer-consumer exercise involving file writes and network sockets.
 This includes concurrent programming, file I/O, queueing, and network communication.
 It simulates a simulation of a media upload service.
-Both the producer and consumer runs on a diffrent virtual machine and communicate with each other via the network.
+Both the producer and consumer runs on a different virtual machine and communicate with each other via the network.

 ```
 The program accepts inputs from the user.